 For EUTM registrations:

-- Pre-Brexit use: Genuine use of a trade mark in the UK and/or any other of the remaining 27 Member States, in the 5 years prior to the exit day, will constitute proof of use for an EUTM registration.
+- Use of the mark pre-December 31 2020: Genuine use of a trade mark in the UK and/or any other of the remaining 27 Member States, in the 5 years prior to the end of the transition period, will constitute proof of use for an EUTM registration.

-- Post-Brexit use: Only genuine use in the remaining 27 EU Member States, will be sufficient, i.e. use in the UK post-Brexit will not be proof of use for an EUTM registration.
+- Use of the mark post-December 31 2020: Only genuine use in the remaining 27 EU Member States will be sufficient, i.e. use in the UK post-Brexit will not be proof of use for an EUTM registration.

 For cloned UK registrations:

-- Pre-Brexit use: Genuine use of a trade mark in the UK and/or any other of the remaining 27 Member States, in the 5 years prior to the exit day, will constitute proof of use for a cloned UK registration.
+- Use of the mark pre-December 31 2020: Genuine use of a trade mark in the UK and/or any other of the remaining 27 Member States, in the 5 years prior to the exit day, will constitute proof of use for a cloned UK registration.

-- Post-Brexit use: Only genuine use in the UK, will be sufficient, i.e. use in the remaining 27 EU Member States post-Brexit will not be proof of use for a cloned UK registration.
+- Use of the mark post-December 31 2020: Only genuine use in the UK, will be sufficient, i.e. use in the remaining 27 EU Member States post-Brexit will not be proof of use for a cloned UK registration.

 A cloned UK registration which is derived from an EUTM registration that has not been used for five years or more will immediately be vulnerable to non-use revocation (as will the EUTM registration).

-For any EUTM applications which are still pending at the point of exit, there will be a 9-month window in which applicants will be able to re-file the application in the UK.
+For any EUTM applications which are still pending at the point of exit, there will be a 9-month window in which applicants will be able to re-file the application in the UK and claim the same filing date as the comparable EUTM.

 This will also be the case for EU designations under the WIPO Registration system if UK protection is required.